Guided Tour of Luxor and Karnak Temples - Photo 1

 Guided Tour of Luxor and Karnak Temples

 On this tour, we'll visit two of the most spectacular temples in Egypt, the Luxor Temple and Karnak, separated by the Avenue of the Sphinxes, three kilometres long.
 Itinerary.
-We will pick you up from your hotel or the boat where you're staying...
+We will pick you up from your hotel or boat at 7 pm and head to the...

 • 4 hours